jamesadhitthana/aerate/README.md

 - On esp.ino, define your own FIREBASE_HOST and FIREBASE_AUTH using your own Firebase credentials (if you don't have one, you need to create one first on firebase.google.com).
 - On login.html, register.html, unified.js, and index.html, change the Firebase API Keys to your own.
-- aerate was built for my university dissertation and therefore we will not be liable for any loss or damage of any nature.
+- aerate was built for my university thesis/dissertation and therefore we will not be liable for any loss or damage of any nature.
+- Contact me (James) if you have questions or would like to work with me on developing aerate further.

 ## Built With